analogdevicesinc/VSCode-Maxim/readme.md

 ![Build Tasks Image](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/buildtasks.JPG)

 * Build
-  * Compiles the code.
+  * Compiles the code with a `make all` command.
+  * Additional options are passed into Make on the command-line based on the project's settings.json file.
   * The `./build` directory will be created and will contain the output binary, as well as all intermediary object files.

 * Clean
-  * This task cleans the build output, removing the `./build` directory and all of its contents.
+  * Cleans the build output, removing the `./build` directory and all of its contents.

 * Clean-Periph
   * This task is the same as 'clean', but it also removes the build output for Maxim's peripheral drivers.
   * Use this if you would like to recompile the peripheral drivers from source on the next build.

 * Flash
-  * This task runs the Build task, and then flashes the output binary to the microcontroller.
+  * Launching this task automatically runs the `Build` task first.
+Then, it flashes the output binary to the microcontroller.
+  * It uses the GDB `load` and `compare-sections` commands, and handles launching an OpenOCD internally via a pipe connection.
+  * The flashed program will be halted until the microcontroller is reset, power cycled, or a debugger is connected.
-  * A debugger must be connected to the correct debugger port on the target microcontroller.
-Refer to the datasheet of your microcontrollers evaluation board for instructions on connecting a debugger.
+  * A debugger must be connected correctly to use this task.
+Refer to the datasheet of your microcontroller's evaluation board for instructions.

+* Flash & Run
+  * This is the same as the `Flash` task, but it also will launch execution of the program once flashing is complete.

+* Erase Flash
+  * Completely erases all of the application code in the flash memory bank.
+  * Once complete, the target microcontroller will be effectively "blank".
+  * This can be useful for recovering from Low-Power (LP) lockouts, bad firmware, etc.

 ### Editing the Makefile